 At Christmastime we often hear or see the phrase "peace on earth, good will toward men" either in Christmas songs, television programs, billboards, or prominently displayed in some sort of Christmas decoration.
 We even hear it in church, because the phrase is based on the Gospel of Luke 2:14, which is often rendered: "Glory to God in the Highest, and on earth peace, good will toward men."
 This is the Angelic Hymn that was sung by a multitude of Angels on the night Christ was born, after appearing to poor shepherds that were watching their flocks in the fields of Bethlehem.
 Often this hymn is thought to be a benediction of peace either in some external or internal manner, so that either there will no longer be any wars or conflicts on earth, or that we have a sense of inner tranquility and calmness.
 Furthermore, it is thought to encourage kindness or good will between each other, in order for this peace to be achieved.
 This is the most popular understanding of the phrase.

 However, this popular understanding is in fact a significant misunderstanding, being more sentimental than theological.
 And the misunderstanding is first of all based on the fact that Luke 2:14 is often mistranslated from the original Greek.
-In the original Greek, Luke 2:14 is translated as: "Glory to God in the Highest, and on the earth peace to men of good pleasure."
-When we thus read what the text actually says, we see that the focus of the word "peace" is on the words "men of good pleasure", after glorifying God.
+In the original Greek, Luke 2:14 is translated as: "Glory to God in the Highest, and on the earth peace among whom He is pleased."
+When we thus read what the text actually says, we see that the focus of the word "peace" is on the words "among whom He is pleased", after glorifying God.
 How should this change our understanding of the Angelic Hymn in Luke 2:14?

 Metropolitan Hierotheos of Nafpaktos explains as follows: